Liam-Whittle/liam-whittle.github.io/_posts/2022-12-20-Invoice copy.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
-lng_pair: id_Examples
+lng_pair: id_Invoice
-title: Examples
+title: Labour Invoice Generator

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml
-author: Mr. Green's Workshop
+author: Liam Whittle
 # multiple category is not supported
-category: jekyll
+category: Angular
 # multiple tag entries are possible
-tags: [jekyll, sample, example post]
+tags: [Angular, Mobile App]
 # thumbnail image for post
-img: ":post_pic1.jpg"
+img: ":inv.jpg"
 # disable comments on this page
 #comments_disable: true

 # publish date
-date: 2022-02-10 08:11:06 +0900
+date: 2022-12-20 00:00:00 +0900

 # seo
 # if not specified, date will be used.